 This is a hybrid between Sarracenia leucophylla and Sarracenia psittacina.
 This particular cultivar was bred by long-time friend to California Carnivores, Bob Hanrahan.
 It has amazing dark red coloration and has inherited the best of both its parents.
+'Scarlett Belle' is one of Kate's personal favorite pitcher plants and she recommends it to all Sarracenia lovers!

 Sun: Full sun outdoors